frillsdev/frills-neocities/content/status/microblog.md

       emoji: 🖕
       bg: 'linear-gradient(to bottom,#55CDFC 20%, #F7A8B8 20%, #F7A8B8 40%, #FFFFFF 40%, #FFFFFF 60%, #F7A8B8 60%,#F7A8B8 80%, #55CDFC 80%)'
       textColor: Black
+    - date: 2025-05-24
+      text: Website rebuild is in progress with Astro!
+      emoji: 🌌
+      bg: Indigo
+      textColor: Thistle
 ---